Deep Learning From Scratch I: Computational Graphs

-This is part 1 of a series of tutorials, in which we develop the mathematical and algorithmic underpinnings of deep neural networks from scratch and implement our own neural network library in Python, mimicing the TensorFlow API.
+This is part 1 of a series of tutorials, in which we develop the mathematical and algorithmic underpinnings of deep neural networks from scratch and implement our own neural network library in Python, mimicking the TensorFlow API.

 - Part I: Computational Graphs